Should I buy an electric car? Everything you need to know

 Many electric car owners find plugging in at home far more convenient than running a petrol car, as there’s never a need to make a journey specifically to get fuel.

 If you exhaust your battery while out and about, or need to take a long trip, there are thousands of public charging stations dotted all over the country.
 These can often be accessed with just a contactless payment card, though some do require you to have a membership.

 How much does an electric car cost to buy?

-For reference, the cheapest electric car on sale costs nearly £20,000 after this grant – the cheapest new petrol car is less than half of that.
+For reference, the cheapest electric car on sale costs more than £17,000 after this grant – the cheapest new petrol car is less than half of that.